 A study of poetry to discover its intimacy with daily experience, emphasizing the evolution of poetry through its changing use and developments in form and individual expression.
 Open to all students.
-A writing-intensive course.

 A study of the work of women writers who have made significant contributions to literature in the English language, using the tools of literary criticism and feminist theory.
 Open to all students.